GradSkip: Communication-Accelerated Local Gradient Methods with Better Computational Complexity: GradSkip

-for all $t\ge1$ with \end{theorem}
+for all $t\ge1$ with $\rho \eqdef \min\left\{\gamma\mu,1 - q_{max}(1-p^2)\right\} > 0$. \end{theorem}

-Let us comment on this result. \begin{itemize} \item The first and immediate observation from the above result is that, with a proper step-size choice, \algname{GradSkip} converges linearly for any choice of probabilities $p$ and $q_i$ from $(0,1]$.
+Let us comment on this result. \begin{itemize} \item The first and immediate observation from the above result is that, with a proper stepsize choice, \algname{GradSkip} converges linearly for any choice of probabilities $p$ and $q_i$ from $(0,1]$.